-Any unit who recruits at least 25% of its 2022 year-end membership in the calendar year of 2023 will receive free pinewood derby cars for their unit.
+Any unit who grows their unit by 10% from the 2023 year-end membership will receive free pinewood derby cars for their unit.
 The unit will receive one free pinewood derby car for each registered scout at the time you ask for your pinewood derby cars.
 You may claim your pinewood derby cars at any point once your goal is reached.
-If your unit does not reach its goal until the end of the year, you will still be able claim your pinewood derby cars in 2024.
+If your unit does not reach its goal until the end of the year, you will still be able claim your pinewood derby cars in 2025.
 To claim your pinewood derby talk with you District Executive or Director, contact information in the next section.
+If you are unsure of what your 2023 year end membership count is, your district executive or director can provide you this information.